 Andrew supports local homeless charities by taking part in annual sponsored sleep-outs, most recently in the grounds of St Albans Abbey last December.
-Andrew is also Patron of SIFT a development charity working with people in extreme poverty in Nicaragua.
+Andrew is Patron of SIFT a development charity working with people in extreme poverty in Nicaragua.
 Andrew is also Patron of Reclaim Life in Leighton Buzzard.

 Andrew Selous’ Experience:

 - Elected to Parliament for South West Bedfordshire in 2001, he served on the Work and Pensions select committee for the whole of that Parliament.

 - In 2003 he was appointed parliamentary private secretary to the Deputy Leader of the Conservative Party and the Shadow Foreign Secretary, the Rt Hon Michael Ancram QC MP.

 - In 2004 he was appointed an opposition whip

 - In 2006 he was appointed a shadow work and pensions minister.
 He has taken the Child Poverty Bill, the Child Maintenance and Other Payments Bill and the Health and Safety Offences Bill through the House of Commons.